Well-being, tasks and development

 How to prepare

-Your manager will invite you to an SDD dialogue and ask you to complete a dialogue guide before the meeting.
-The things you write in the guide are your own notes for the dialogue.
+Your manager will invite you to an SDD dialogue and ask you to fill out a dialogue guide before the meeting.
 The dialogue will be about:

 • What has happened since the last SDD